earthstar-one/WordFX/README.md

 # Word FX

-WordFX is a public benefit non-profit incorporated in VT | USA.
+WordFX is a public benefit corporation registered in VT | USA.

 Its mission is to provide low or no cost language resources and digital tools to enhance sense-making though meaningful natural language disambiguation.